Thinking about feeding your baby

 - then giving the bottle a good shake.

 - never add anything to the formula to sweeten it

 - check the temperature of the formula by tipping a few drops on the inside of your wrist.
 It should feel lukewarm

-- if your baby doesn’t finish all the formula, throw it away within an hour.
+- if your baby doesn’t finish all the formula, throw it away within two hours.